- Questions about the program

-Examples of rebate funding eligibility
+Examples of grant funding eligibility

 Example of both grant and rebate funding eligibility

-The restaurant purchased two portable fans on 2 January 2022 to help with the air circulation inside their premises.
+The restaurant purchased 2 portable fans on 2 January 2022 to help with the air circulation inside their premises.
 On 12 April 2022, they apply for the Ventilation Rebate to cover the cost of the fans and are successful in receiving a $500 rebate for their $500 total spend on eligible expenditure.

 Their application is approved, and a claim form link is sent to the restaurant to upload the required evidence of eligible expenditure.
-The business hires a certified professional to undertake the audit and maintenance works of their air conditioning system after receiving their successful notification, which costs $2500 in total.
+The business hires a certified professional after receiving their successful notification to undertake the audit and maintenance works of their air conditioning system which costs $2500 in total.